 Bidders will need to submit a completed tender response on the Supply4NWFire portal by the time and date specified in order for the bid to be considered.
 There is more guidance for suppliers regarding the completion of tenders available in our Do’s and Don’ts advice.

 The Authority will open all electronically sealed bids and commence evaluation of the responses following the return deadline date and time.
 Evaluation will be undertaken by a panel of suitably qualified and experienced officers utilising the contract award evaluation criteria specified in the tender documentation.
-All tender evaluation will use a Most Economically Advantageous Tender (MEAT) approach.
+All tender evaluation will use a Most Advantageous Tender (MAT) approach.
 This approach requires the Authority to determine the relative weightings it should attribute to quality and price (cost).
 The weightings will vary for each procurement project depending on the Goods, Services and/or Works being procured.

 Once all of the bids have been evaluated, the bidder(s) with the highest score will be identified as the preferred bidder(s).
 Internal requisite approval to award the contract will be obtained and all bidders will be notified of the outcome.